 Professional Development Grants for Retirees

-The Professional Development Grants for Retirees Program, working with the Office for the Vice President for Research, makes grants of up to $5,000 available to UMN retirees for professional development or research.
-This UMRA committee of retirees, appointed by Frances Lawrenz, Associate Vice President for Research, reviews and recommends applications for Professional Development Grants for Retirees to help retirees pursue projects related to their scholarship.
-The guidelines for applying will be sent to UMRA members via email and may be downloaded at 2016 rfp for 2017-2018 projects.
+The Professional Development Grants for Retirees Program, working with the Office for the Vice President for Research (OVPR), makes grants of up to $5,000 available to UMN retirees for professional development or research.
+This UMRA committee of retirees, reviews and recommends applications for Professional Development Grants for Retirees to help retirees pursue projects related to their scholarship.

 In 2007, the UMRA Board appointed a committee to explore a program of financial assistance to retirees who wish to continue their professional work and research projects.
 With a commitment of $10,000 seed money from UMRA, the committee gained support from the University and the Graduate School in launching a pilot program.
 In 2008, the Office of the Vice President for Research and the University of Minnesota Retirees Association jointly created a program of annual Professional Development Grants intended to support faculty, P&A and civil service retirees wishing to pursue projects related to their research, instruction, or other work history and that contribute to the educational, scholarly and academic reputation of the University.